2023 Tax Updates

 Employee gifts and awards – Ask your employer to provide you with non-cash gifts/awards.
 These will not be taxable to you if you receive non-cash with a total value to you of $500 or less annually.

 Job-related courses – Ask your employer to pay for job-related courses directly, rather than paying you additional remuneration.

 Sell investments with accrued losses before year end to offset capital gains realized in the year.
+Matching the gain/loss year will be more crucial in 2024 under the new AMT regime (see below).
 Watch for superficial loss rules and consider your tax brackets.